cseljatib/cseljatib.github.io2/libror.md

 ---
 layout: resume
-title: Research
+title: libroR
-excerpt: "Recent Recearch"
+excerpt: "Libro sobre R"
 ---
 My research focuses on the development and application of statistical and mathematical models to address problems in ecological research.